Ōzai Station: Platforms

-Used as a stop for freight trains, special trains and first departures (Ōita-bound).

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened the station on 25 November 1924 as an additional station on the existing track of its Nippō Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 JR Kyushu had planned to convert Ōzai (with several other stations in Ōita City) into an unstaffed, remotely-managed "Smart Support Station" by 17 March 2018.
 After opposition from users, this move was postponed, pending works to improve accessibility.
+It was then introduced on July 1, 2023.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 2,061 passengers daily (boarding passengers only), and it ranked 89th among the busiest stations of JR Kyushu.

+In fiscal 2021, the station saw an average of 1,789 passengers daily, and was said to be one of the busiest stations of Kyushu Railway Co.'s railway network.